treystr/bdi-web/src/content/blog/smb-survey.md

 - **Identify barriers** that prevent businesses from adopting Bitcoin.
 - **Understand priorities**—such as cost savings, customer demand, or ease of use.
-- **Gather insights** on how Bitcoin can align with merchants’ real-world needs.
+- **Gather insights** on how Bitcoin can align with local businesses' real-world needs.
 - **Shape solutions** that are practical, accessible, and tailored to the DC community.

 This research ensures that our outreach efforts are grounded in the lived experiences of the very businesses we seek to serve.